olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 Getting Started with the HPE Performance Analysis Tools (Perftools)
 -------------------------------------------------------------------

-The Performance Analysis Tools (Perftools) are a suite of utilities that enable users to capture and analyze performance data generated during program execution.
+The Performance Analysis Tools (Perftools), formerly CrayPAT, are a suite of utilities that enable users to capture and analyze performance data generated during program execution.
 These tools provide an integrated infrastructure for measurement, analysis, and visualization of computation, communication, I/O, and memory utilization to help users optimize programs for faster execution and more efficient computing resource usage.

 There are three programming interfaces available: (1) ``Perftools-lite``, (2) ``Perftools``, and (3) ``Perftools-preload``.